Vendiel/daresay-a11y/posts/full-keyboard-interactions.md

 ---
 id: full-keyboard-interactions
-title: All functionality must be possible to operated through a keyboard
+title: All functionality must be possible to operate through a keyboard
 tags:
   - Navigation
   - Interaction